Customer feedback loop: importance and how to create it

 SHARE THE ARTICLE ON

-You ever interact with a brand’s customer service for some reason and come across their customer support feedback survey asking questions like:
+Have you ever interacted with a brand’s customer service for some reason and come across their customer support feedback survey asking questions like:

 Q1.
 Our customer service agent had the necessary knowledge about your query.